French Defence: White's fourth-move alternatives

-Rubinstein Variation: 3.Nc3 dxe4
+Rubinstein Variation: 3.Nc3 dxe4 4.Nxe4

 This variation is named after Akiba Rubinstein and can also arise from a different move order: 3.Nd2 dxe4.
 White has freer development and more space in the centre, which Black intends to neutralise by playing c7–c5 at some point.
-This solid line has undergone a modest revival, featuring in many grandmaster (GM) games as a drawing weapon but theory still gives White a slight edge.
+This solid line has undergone a modest revival, featuring in many grandmaster games as a drawing weapon but theory still gives White a slight edge.
 After 3...dxe4 4.Nxe4, Black has the following options: